Penny Beames — Project lead coordinator

 Ellie Stephenson — Communications COORDINATOR

-Ellie is a current PhD student in the Department of Geography working under the supervision of Dr. George Wenzel.
-Her research focuses on Canada’s northern food policy, examining food as a site of intersecting cultural, social, and economic systems and a medium of political leverage.
-Her research interest lies in cultural geography.
+Ellie is a PhD candidate in the Department of Geography working under the supervision of Dr. George Wenzel.
+Her research focuses on the politics of food and food security in Arctic Canada.
 She has previously collaborated on research about food security and environmental change in the Arctic and Himalayas, and impacts of energy development in Western Canada.
-In her free time she is an avid photographer.
+She is an avid photographer.

 Rachel Todd — DAY TWO COORDINATOR (UNDERGRADUATE REP)